Jan Sansoni, Director (email)

 Darcy Morris, Senior Administrative Officer / Project Support (email)

-In his full-time position, Darcy provides high level project and administrative support to AHSRI as a whole, and also to various specific projects.
+Darcy provides high level project and administrative support to AHSRI as a whole, and also to various specific projects.
 Provision of academic and research support includes contribution to report writing and the use of statistical software for data analysis.
-Darcy also has experience in mixed methods research, including survey design and development of survey instruments, interview techniques and conduct of focus groups.
-Darcy has worked on several Commonwealth Government funded national evaluations, for example the Local Palliative Care Grants Program, Asthma Management Program, Encouraging Best Practice in Residential Aged Care Program, and Health Workforce Australia's Expanded Scopes of Practice Program, as well as evaluation of Alzheimer's Australia's National Quality Dementia Care Initiative.
-He has contributed to a range of literature reviews and evidence briefs, including reviews for the Victorian Child and Adolescent Monitoring System, Ambulance Service NSW, CanTeen, Cancer Institute NSW and Australian Commission on Safety and Quality in Health Care.
-Darcy has postgraduate qualifications in Health Services Research and Development.
+Darcy has experience in mixed methods research, including design and development of survey instruments, interview techniques and conduct of focus groups.
+Darcy has worked on several Commonwealth Government funded national evaluations and has contributed to a range of literature reviews and evidence briefs, including reviews.
+He has postgraduate qualifications in Health Services Research and Development.